lhnguyen102/cuTAGI/docs/autoapi/pytagi/tagi_utils/index.rst

       Converts class labels into observations for a binary tree structure.

-      This is typically used for hierarchical classification, where each label is mapped to a path in a binary tree, and the observations represent the nodes along that path.
+      This is used in the hierarchical classification, where each label is mapped to a path in a binary tree, and the observations represent the nodes along that path.